JorgeSarricolea/Save-The-Earth/README.md

 ## Contribution

-Details on how to contribute to the project, report issues, and submit pull requests.
-You may mention if there are specific issues that need attention or features that can be added.
+While contributions to this project are welcome.
+If you would like to contribute, feel free to fork this repository and submit a pull request.

+## Copyright

+This project was created by [Jorge Sarricolea](https://jorgesarricolea.com). if you have any specific code questions or would like to chat about programming, feel free to contact me on [WhatsApp](https://wa.me/529381095593).